See you at GBTA! Come meet the Riskline team at GBTA San Diego booth 2713

 Photo by Valeriy Ryasnyanskiy on Unsplash

-Vietnam’s stunning landscapes, such as the Marble Mountains in Ngũ Hành Sơn and the beaches of Phú Quốc National Park, as well as the fast-paced lifestyle and entertainment options in Ho Chi Minh City, attract large numbers of domestic and foreign tourists alike.
-The visa requirements for most travellers are already lenient, yet authorities plan to further expand the list of countries for visa exemption and ease visa requirements in the near term.
-Currently, visa requirements are exempted for nationals of some European and Asian countries, namely France and South Korea, for up to a 15-day stay.
+Vietnam has stunning landscapes, such as the Marble Mountains in Ngũ Hành Sơn and the beaches of Phú Quốc National Park.
+As well as the fast-paced lifestyle and entertainment options in Ho Chi Minh City, attract large numbers of domestic and foreign tourists alike.
+The visa requirements for most travellers are already lenient.
+Yet authorities plan to further expand the list of countries for visa exemption and ease visa requirements.
+Currently, some European and Asian countries are exempt from visa requirements.
+For example, France and South Korea, for up to a 15-day stay.
 Visa-free entries between 14-30 days also apply to nationals of all ASEAN countries.

 Riskline Travel Search API